 Researching old buildings in Toronto can be extremely interesting but also extremely frustrating.
 Often people come to the library to begin their research.
 Here are some online sites to use before you come to the Toronto Reference Library.
 You will be amazed at what is available online in a digital format.

-Let's start with our own website .
-It's not just a catalogue of books.
-You will find print books and journals, online magazines, pictures, digital books, directories and maps, blogs, audio-visual materials, programs and events as well as links to outside sources.
-Here are some quick tips:
+Let's start with our Local History & Genealogy page.
+You will find print books and journals, online magazines, pictures, digital books, directories and maps, blogs, programs and events.
+It includes our interactive map of our resources, Toronto Neighbourhoods.